Bira/octopus-carnival/_drafts/wir-mm-4e-umber-hulk.md

 Its eyes can cast a **Rebuffing Gaze** (close blast 5 vs. Will).
 The targets it hits take 2d6 damage whenever they enter a square closer to the hulk during their next turn.
-So it's more of a disincentive to move closer than a prohibition, and an ally who's feeling lucky can risk taking up to 10d6 damage to charge anyway.
+So it's more of a disincentive to move closer than a prohibition, and an PC who's feeling lucky can risk taking up to 10d6 damage to charge in anyway.
 At levels 12-15, this is significant but not necessarily lethal.

 ### Umber Hulk Bewilderer (Monster Vault)